capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/system-overview.md

 ## Conceptual Design

-	The frontend will use React.JS to create the layout for the UI as well as the whiteboard element which will make use of the Canvas API or SVG.
+	The frontend will use React.JS to create the layout for the UI as well as the whiteboard element which will make use of iink-ts.
 Node.js will be used for the backend to handle API requests and real-time communication by using WebSocket.
 Flask or Django will be used for the incorporation of AI/ML components, such as handwriting recognition and natural language processing.

 ## Background